Eric is a miniature, post-modern picture book by Australian author illustrator Shaun Tan. This simple story says big things about cultural difference.

 The Battle is with herself — between the self that wants to show Eric everything she knows, and the self that’s open to learning from the foreigner.

-We see more of this psychological battle at the dinner table when ‘There was much speculation over dinner later that evening.
+We see more of this psychological big struggle at the dinner table when ‘There was much speculation over dinner later that evening.
 Did Eric seem upset?’ and so on.

 In this particular story we see Eric fly out the window on a leaf and flower sail.

 It actually took us a while to realise he wasn’t coming back.